0x5ubt13/Write-Ups/FreshersCTF2020@ENUSEC/OSINT/libraries.md

 ![2](../images/libraries_2.png)

-2) This reference to Hackers (the legendary movie (from which the author of the callenge also took "Real life Zero-cool's name (thank you, SecComet))), made me revisit SecComet's profile since I saw something similar:
+2) This reference to Hackers (the legendary movie (from which the author of the callenge also took "Real life" Zero-cool's name (thank you, SecComet))), made me revisit SecComet's profile since I saw something similar:

 ![3](../images/libraries_3.png)